speguero/sirubo/README.md

 <pre>
 sudo sirubo create
 </pre>

+<p>In addition, a login service will be created, enabling ruleset persistency and automatic ruleset updates upon system reboots.</p>

 <li>To test your new firewall ruleset, attempt to open a TCP connection with a domain name or IP address associated with a specified ASN:</li>